 A personal loan is finance given to an individual by a lender for personal expenditure.
 People are usually free to use their personal loan for whatever purpose they wish, although the lender may ask the purpose for the loan in order to decide whether the level of borrowing being applied for is really needed.

-Some lenders, including ourselves at NOW FINANCE, may also offer specific loan products based on the reason for needing the personal loan.
+Some lenders, including ourselves at [name], may also offer specific loan products based on the reason for needing the personal loan.

 An interest rate is the rate of interest that is payable on a sum of borrowed money.
 Interest is calculated based on an annual rate, and will be charged on the outstanding value of the principal amount of the loan.
 The interest is effectively the amount you’re paying for the loan, which you may see quoted by lenders as the cost of borrowing.